nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

   - **Snowflake** costs **$38.00/run** (plus daily storage)

 - **Storage Cost Comparison**:
-  - GCP storage cost breakdown: GCS ($0.57/day) + BigQuery ($0.28/day) = $0.85/day
+  - GCP storage cost breakdown: GCS ($0.59/day) + BigQuery ($0.10/day) = $0.69/day
-  - **Note on time-travel features**: GCP storage and Bigquery costs include time-travel functionality (7-day retention period), preventing immediate deletion of objects even after bucket recreation.
-  Azure storage costs we have disabled time-travel and soft-delete features, so it's should multiply by 7 for same reference.
-  - Snowflake GCP charges $20/TB/month, with our dataset (silver + gold) taking 97GB resulting in a storage cost of $1.94/month (approximately $0.063/day => $0.441 for 7-days time travel)
-  - **Time-travel feature impact**: Storage costs are affected by time-travel retention periods, which vary by platform:
+  - **Storage Retention Policies**: Cloud storage costs are affected by retention periods for both time-travel and soft-delete features:
+    - Google Cloud Storage soft-delete objects are only removed after the configured retention period (default 7 days)
+    - BigQuery has time-travel functionality with a 7-day retention period
-    - Azure and GCP have a default time-travel retention of 7 days
+    - Azure Storage has the same soft-delete functionality with a default 7-day retention period
     - Snowflake Standard has a default time-travel retention of 1 day
     - Snowflake Enterprise has a default time-travel retention of 90 days
+    - Snowflake GCP charges $20/TB/month, with our dataset (silver + gold) taking 97GB resulting in a storage cost of $1.94/month (approximately $0.063/day => $0.441 for 7-days time travel)

 - **Copy Data Considerations**: When ingesting data, be mindful of data copy/egress charges when moving data between different cloud vendors.
 These charges can be significant ($12.98/run in our GCP implementation) and should be avoided when possible by keeping data processing within a single cloud ecosystem.